jkup/jonkuperman.com/content/blog/introduction-to-async-javascript/index.md

 Let's say we're going to:

-1. Fetch some data from an API
+1. Animate a list populating it one item at a time.
-1. When it's finished fetching, populate an HTML list with the results one item at a time.
+1. When it's finished populating, animate it by flashing the results on and off.

 We'll start with some very basic HTML.